 The Learning Spaces Team is committed to supporting the University’s goal to provide flexible and diverse educational practices at UBC.
 One way that UBC IT Audio Visual is implementing this vision is through the deployment of media capture recorders in spaces throughout campus.

-Media Capture devices provide the ability to record and stream content right from the classroom.
+Media Capture (also known as Lecture Capture) devices provide the ability to record and stream content right from the classroom.
 This means that students can review material from their class shortly after they have concluded and/or even attend classes remotely depending on the program.
 UBC IT Audio Visual has installed a number of these devices into classrooms and theatres on the Vancouver campus, and has enabled the use of portable recorders in others.

 The benefits of media capture technology are many, a few of them are: